U.S.-China trade deal doubts lifts yen, A$ hits one-month low | MarketScreener

 The unexpectedly downbeat China data highlighted continued pressure on the world's second-largest economy and subsequent risks to global growth.

-The yuan took the data in its stride, though, staying little changed at 7.0223 yuan per dollar in onshore trade <CNY=CFXS>.
+The yuan took the data in its stride, though, staying little changed at 7.0223 yuan per dollar in onshore trade.
 But it stood off its three-month high of 6.9650 touched on Friday.

 It was pummelled earlier by weak domestic employment data showing the first fall in payrolls in three years.